A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Jul 1 – Lake Titicaca: Uros & Taquile Islands

 Early departure by boat to the floating Uros Islands for an introduction to their unique culture.
 Continue to Taquile Island, famous for its master weavers.
 Visit the main square, meet a local family, and enjoy a traditional home-cooked lunch.
-Return to Puno in the afternoon.
+Return to Puno in the late afternoon.
+Overnight in the hotel.

 Jul 2 – Sillustani → Juliaca → Lima → Home

-Fly to Lima in the afternoon, connect to your flight back home.
-Arrive in United Stated on the next day Jul 3.
+Fly to Lima in the afternoon, and connect to your flight back home on arrival.

 Farewell